On day 9 of my southern African adventure I whitewater rafted in Zimbabwe.

 Then Colgate told us we picked the best time to go rafting because all the rapids usually rated three and four were now rated four and five.

 All my happy-happy-I’m-OK feelings evaporated and my heart rate increased 200 per cent.
 Show no fear.
 Don’t speak.

 But, I was already in the boat.
 And I was pretty much determined to be hardcore and have this experience so I tried really hard to ignore my mind, body and spirit.

-I’ve actually never been so afraid in my life.
 It was strange for me, since usually I’m a big fan of having adventures and pushing myself past my limits.
 So I felt vulnerable and nervous and scared and all sorts of uncomfortable things.

 And then Colgate started tugging on my life jacket.
 Everyone got a big laugh at how every time he tightened a strap you could audibly hear air exit my lungs.
 He also gave me a second run-down on what to do if we flipped.
 Just in case I had forgotten.

 Once I was locked in my jacket we started for Rapid One.
 I clearly remember fixing my gaze forward, strengthening my grip on my paddle and planting my feet firmly in position.
 I was now going white water rafting down the Zambezi River.